superluminar-io/aws_fundamentals_workshop/docs/labs/lab_5/1_hands_on.md

 ## Summary of Steps

-- Set up the VPC and security groups using AWS CDK.
+- Set up the VPC and security groups using Pulumi.
 - Create an RDS instance with the specified configurations.
 - Deploy the stack and verify the RDS instance using the AWS Management Console and CLI.
 - Configure database parameters and option groups to optimize the RDS instance.

-You've successfully set up an RDS instance for relational data storage using AWS CDK.
-This lab completes your journey through creating and managing various AWS services using CDK, equipping you with practical skills for building and managing cloud infrastructure.
+You've successfully set up an RDS instance for relational data storage using Pulumi.
+This lab completes your journey through creating and managing various AWS services using Pulumi, equipping you with practical skills for building and managing cloud infrastructure.